hiptest/hiptest-publisher/README.md

         --[no-]parent-folder-tags    Export tags from parent folders (note: if set to false, those tags are never rendered.
 Only available for Gherkin base exports) (default: true)
         --parameter-delimiter        Parameter delimiter (for Gherkin based export only) (default: ") --with-dataset-names         Export dataset name when creating feature files (note: available only for Gherkin-based exports) (default: false)
-        --keep-filenames             Keep the same name as in HipTest for the test files (note: may cause encoding issues) (default: false)
+        --keep-filenames             Keep the same name as in CucumberStudio for the test files (note: may cause encoding issues) (default: false)
-        --keep-foldernames           Keep the same name as in HipTest for the folders (note: may cause encoding issues) (default: false)
+        --keep-foldernames           Keep the same name as in CucumberStudio for the folders (note: may cause encoding issues) (default: false)
         --filter-on-scenario-ids=IDS Filter on scenario ids (use commas to separate ids when fetching multiple scenarios) --filter-on-folder-ids=IDS   Filter on folder ids (use commas to separate ids when fetching multiple folders) --filter-on-scenario-name=NAME